CheatBreakerNet/Launcher/README.md

-# Beta-Launcher
+# Launcher
-The official Offline CheatBreaker repository for downloading the Beta launcher
+The official Offline CheatBreaker repository for downloading our launcher!

 More info can be found on our [website](http://offlinecheatbreaker.com).